Co-Founder Lawrence S. Bloomberg, C.M., O.Ont.

-Mr. Bloomberg has an MBA from McGill University and, when he decided to give back to his alma mater, active health was the area he wanted to support.
+Mr. Bloomberg has an MBA from McGill University and has built a successful career in investment management; he is Chancellor of Ryerson University, and was recently inducted into the Investment Industry Association of Canada Hall of Fame.
+When Mr. Bloomberg decided to give back to his alma mater, active health was the area he wanted to support.
 It was an easy decision, not only because of Mr. Bloomberg’s passion for the issue, but because McGill’s Faculty of Education and its Department of Kinesiology and Physical Education are at the forefront of some of the most exciting research and scholarship related to healthy living.
 Ultimately Mr. Bloomberg decided a prize that recognizes the innovative research taking place at universities and hospitals across North America would have the greatest impact.

 In partnership with Manulife Financial, the Bloomberg Manulife Prize for the Promotion of Active Health was created to serve as a vehicle for rewarding and publicly recognizing cutting-edge work that is too often confined to the pages of academic and scientific journals.
 The Prize aims to bring research related to active health into the public domain, where it can have a significant influence on how we live.